 1. HOW WE COLLECT INFORMATION

-The RMS may collect personal information from you in the following ways: (1) directly from your verbal or written input (such as by consenting to receiving marketing emails); (2) automatically through the RMS's website technologies including tracking online, such as by web cookies (which are small text files created by websites that are stored on your computer) cookies policy (see below); or (3) social media platforms.
+The RMS may collect personal information from you in the following ways: (1) directly from your verbal or written input (such as by consenting to receiving marketing emails); or (2) automatically through the RMS's website technologies including tracking online, such as by web cookies (which are small text files created by websites that are stored on your computer) cookies policy (see below);

 2. INFORMATION YOU PROVIDE